Advertisement

 What is a cannabis grinder?

-It’s in the name: you use a grinder to grind up dried-and-cured cannabis flower.
-Both hemp and marijuana users should always keep one on hand, though you may want to clean yours often if you’re switching between the two.
-High-CBD bud and THC-rich marijuana have very different effects.
+It’s in the name: weed grinders grind up dried-and-cured cannabis flower.
+Anyone who enjoys hemp or marijuana bud should keep one on hand.
+You may want to clean yours more often if you switch between both types of cannabis.
+High-CBD flower and THC-rich marijuana have very different effects, so it may be best not to mix them.

 Smokers aren’t the only ones who benefit from a high-quality metal, wood, or acrylic grinder.
-You’ll also need one if you use a vaporizer or dry herb pen, since you can’t exactly pack a bowl without grinding your bud first.
-Even recipes for homemade edibles (brownies, cannabutter, etc.) may require ground and decarbed flower.
+As I mentioned, I personally prefer weed vaporizers and dry herb pens over smoking.
+And even recipes for homemade edibles (including cannabutter) may require ground and decarbed flower

 Types of cannabis grinders

 Classic grinders have two pieces: a top and bottom half, both with pegs or teeth.
-Nothing fancy, but enough to get the job done.
-Simply break the bud into smaller chunks, place them on the teeth, and twist.
-You’re then ready to load your vaporizer
+Nothing fancy, but as far as I’m concerned, enough to get the job done.
+I just break the nugs into smaller chunks, place them between the teeth, and twist for a minute before loading my vaporizer

 Grinders come in a range of materials.
-Metals (stainless steel, aluminum, or zinc) are common, though you can also find plastic or even wooden herb grinders.
-Plastic or acrylic grinders tend to be the most affordable.
+Metal (stainless steel, aluminum, or zinc) is a common choice and my personal favorite, though plastic and even wooden herb grinders have their fans.
+Plastic or acrylic grinders tend to be the most affordable, while metal is likely to last longer and survive falls and other mishaps better.

 Vaping360 placeholder image

-What tools do you need to clean a grinder?
+What tools do I need to clean my grinder?

 • Isopropyl alcohol (at least 70%, ideally 90%+)